Ingrid Paredes, MD (Class of 2011) knew from an early age that the practice of medicine was her true calling.

-"The fact that AUC has a May semester was ideal for us.
-I was able to retake the MCAT, attain a competitive score and begin medical school with Marlon.
-Had it not been for the option to begin in May, our dreams would have been deferred for an entire year,” said Dr. Paredes.
+"The fact that AUC has a May semester was ideal for us," she said.
+"I was able to retake the MCAT, attain a competitive score and begin medical school with Marlon.
+Had it not been for the option to begin in May, our dreams would have been deferred for an entire year.”

 INTERESTED IN STARTING MEDICAL SCHOOL IN MAY?
 APPLY NOW.

-“I remember being thankful that I began during a semester with a small class size.
-It allowed me to have more interaction with faculty as well as establish meaningful connections with my classmates.
+“I remember being thankful that I began during a semester with a small class size," Paredes said.
+"It allowed me to have more interaction with faculty as well as establish meaningful connections with my classmates.
 We formed study groups and took full advantage of all of the resources available to us.”

 Additionally, Dr. Paredes participated in HIV awareness efforts and tutored children at the I-CAN Foundation’s orphanage.
 For her high academic achievement and commitment to community service, she was inducted into Alpha Omega Phi, AUC’s Honor and Service Society.

 During her clinical rotations in the United Kingdom, Dr Paredes attended a variety of workshops and lectures on topics in obstetrics and gynecology.
 These included a Fetal Medicine foundation course taught by Dr. Kypros Nicolaides, a pioneer of antenatal surgery.
-She also worked on “Incidental Adnexal Mass at Caesarian Section ― the Value of Implementing a Comprehensive Consenting Process,” on which she was first author.
+She also worked on “Incidental Adnexal Mass at Caesarian Section ― the Value of Implementing a Comprehensive Consenting Process,” of which she was first author.
 The research was published in the British Journal of Medical Practitioners.